romanenko/covid19-safety-information/docs/docs/chatbot-logic.md

 ## Environment Variables

-Variables which get to set in the environment of the app, before it gets executed.
-Values then are used in code — this is a common practice to keep secret keys separate from the codebase.
+Variables which gets set in the environment of the app, before it gets started.
+Then, during the app execution, these values can be used in code.
+This is a common practice to keep secrets separate from the codebase.

-In this project you can control them by modifying the `.env` file and Glitch has a neat UI to manage it:
+In this project you can set them by modifying the `.env` file.
+Glitch has a neat UI to manage it:

 ![../static/img/article/Untitled.png](../static/img/article/Untitled.png)

-Now, you are going to fill in the environment variables which are required to connect Facebook app and [Wit.ai](http://wit.ai) app.
+#### Now, you are going to fill in the environment variables which are required to connect Facebook app and [Wit.ai](http://wit.ai) app

-First, let's get the app secret.
+First, let's get the Facebook app secret token.
 Let's go to your Facebook app → Settings → Basic.
 Copy and paste the **App Secret** in the FB_APP_SECRET of the Glitch `.env`.
 It may require your facebook password to get **App Secret** for the first time.

 ![../static/img/article/2020-10-25_18.12.38.gif](../static/img/article/2020-10-25_18.12.38.gif)